‘Soul’ Reviewed. Plus: Will It Be a Happy New Year for the Movie Biz?

 It is of a piece with the rest of Docter’s work for Pixar, an effort to make adults remember how what we wished for helped shape who we are, all whilst reminding us that we have to let certain formative ideas and experiences fall by the wayside even as they inform who we are and what we will become.
 Despite being about a midlife crisis, Soul nevertheless doubles as a successful movie for kids, and I want to emphasize that since I’ve seen a few people suggest children won’t be into it.
 But judging by the laughter of my five-year-old and the enraptured stare of my two-year-old whenever music was front and center, it works on both levels.

-Trent Reznor and Atticus Ross get a special mention for the score here, which slides seamlessly between Joe’s jazzy efforts to make his place in the world known and a more minimalist, digital theme for Terry and the other multidimensional beings who help Joe make his way through the before-life.
+Trent Reznor, Atticus Ross, and Jon Batiste get a special mention for the score here, which slides seamlessly between Joe’s jazzy efforts to make his place in the world known and a more minimalist, digital theme for Terry and the other multidimensional beings who help Joe make his way through the before-life.
 For a movie that is, at least in part, about the power of music, they’ve done a spectacular job of demonstrating that idea.

 Sweet and sly, Soul is the hopeful note on which we needed to exit 2020.
 And it’ll make a great way to start 2021 if you’ve yet to watch it on Disney+.